stefro/laravel-lang-country/README.md

 Setting the locale is not enough most of the time, some countries use more than one langages.
 Also, different countries use different date notation formats.
 This package is here to help you with that!
 In a nutshell:

-* You can set all supported lang/country of your choice in the settings.
+* You can set all supported lang_country of your choice in the settings.
 * It will make smart fallbacks.
 * It will help you set the right locale for the awesome [Date](https://github.com/jenssegers/date) package.
 * You can now show dates not only translated, but also in the right format! (example: jan 1th 2018; 1 jan 2018.
 Both the same date, both translated, but every country has a different order).